carolinee228/FOSS4G-Access-To-Services/README.md

 1. **Install Python Packages.**

-    ```bash
+    * **macOS**:`/Applications/QGIS.app/Contents/MacOS/bin/python3 -m pip install r5py geopandas JPype1==1.5.0 "numpy<2"`
-    pip3 install r5py geopandas JPype1==1.5.0 "numpy<2"
+    * **Linux**: `python3-qgis -m pip install r5py geopandas JPype1==1.5.0 "numpy<2"`
-    ```

     * **Note for macOS users:** The first time you run this, your Mac may prompt you to install the "Xcode Command Line Developer Tools".
 Please accept this; it is a one-time setup that is required for installing many Python packages.
 The installation may take a few minutes.
-After it completes, re-run the `pip3 install...` command above.
+After it completes, re-run the `pip install...` command above.

 2. **Navigate to your workshop folder.**